21 Guns (song): Release and media appearance

 "21 Guns" was released to modern punk radio stations on May 25, 2009, although it had already been played on some radio stations, such as KROQ in Los Angeles and 101.9 in New York City.
 In the radio edit, the song is over forty seconds shorter than the album version due to the bridge being shortened and the intro being taken out.
 The CD single and clear 7" single were released on July 14, 2009.

 The song is featured heavily in Transformers: Revenge of the Fallen and appears on the soundtrack, which was released on June 12, 2009.
-It became available for download on the music video game series Rock Band on July 7, 2009, along with the songs "East Jesus Nowhere" and "Know Your Enemy.
+It was released as downloadable content for the music video game series Rock Band on July 7, 2009, along with the songs "East Jesus Nowhere" and "Know Your Enemy".

 The song was featured in episode 6 of The Vampire Diaries.
-The song is featured in the video game Green Day: Rock Band and is downloadable content for the Rock Band series.

 A live version was also released on 21 Guns Live EP in September 2009.